jackhwl/go-lang/React_Go/Readme.md

   - Using our input controls to create the edit movie form
   - Continuing to work on the EditMoive component
   - Getting a movie and Genres from the database
+  - Creating handlers to get moives foor public and admin